-Since its creation more than half a century ago, OPEC has become the textbook case of a successful cartel.
-The 14-member club of crude exporters, which pumps 40 percent of the oil used every day, has held immense sway over the price of a critical commodity — and the global economy.
-OPEC’s obituary has been written many times, as waves of new technologies and petroleum discoveries upended the global energy trade.
-Yet the Organization of Petroleum Exporting Countries has just as often defied its critics.
-It’s facing a new fight for survival as the U.S., once its biggest customer, unleashes record supplies of shale oil and the planet turns to renewable energy.
-The group is deploying its most trusted tool — cutting output to boost prices — but whether such tactics can still succeed is unclear.
+Since its creation more than a half-century ago, OPEC has been jolting the world.
+The 14-member club of oil exporters is the textbook case of a successful cartel, wielding immense control over the world’s most critical commodity.
+As waves of new technologies and petroleum discoveries have upended the global energy trade, OPEC’s obituary has been written many times.
+Yet the Organization of the Petroleum Exporting Countries has just as often defied its critics.
+Now it’s facing another challenge for long-term survival as the U.S., once its biggest customer, unleashes record supplies of shale oil and the planet turns to renewable energy.
+So OPEC is again deploying its most trusted tool: cutting output to push up prices.
+But whether such a tactic can still succeed is unclear.